Promoting a Compassionate Asylum System

 At René Cassin we believe that the British public, and the Jewish community, have an important stake in maintaining a domestic protection system for migrants, refugees and asylum seekers.
 Throughout history, the ability to seek refuge has been essential to Jewish survival.
 The horrors of the Holocaust led to the creation of the Universal Declaration of Human Rights (1948) and the Convention relating to the Status of Refugees (1951 Refugee Convention).

 For this reason, René Cassin has built- and continues to build- a Jewish challenge to the hostile environment.
-From a network of Jews challenging immigration detention, to workshops with synagogues on how to spot the signs of modern slavery, our campaign against the hostile environment remakes the case for a compassionate approach to asylum and migration.
+From a network of Jews challenging immigration detention to workshops with synagogues on how to spot the signs of modern slavery, in our campaign towards promoting a more compassionate asylum system.

 Campaign priorities include: